Student Organizations (Clubs)

-- Schedule a meeting with him or her!
+- Schedule a meeting with the potential advisor!
 Communicate expectations with the potential advisor.
 What does support look like for you?
 How involved are you hoping them to be?
 What type of time commitment are you expecting?
 You need to make sure they are fully on-board.

 Now that you have a group and an advisor, it is time to start laying the foundation.
-You will be asked to attach a constitution for your organization.
+You will be asked to attach the By-Laws for your organization.
 This may sound daunting, but do not fret.
-Click the link below to view a template, which we highly recommend you to use.
+Click the link below to view a template which we highly recommend you to use.

 If you use our template, it will speed up your process significantly.